razin-ccc/chatbot/backend/README.md

 - Interactive API docs: [http://localhost:8000/docs](http://localhost:8000/docs)

 The app fails fast on startup if Redis is unreachable.
 Gemini, Postgres, Cohere, and Jira are required when their respective code paths run.
-Chroma is used when `VECTOR_STORE_PROVIDER=chroma`; Pinecone is initialized when `VECTOR_STORE_PROVIDER=pinecone`.
+Pinecone is initialized as the vector store on startup.

 ### Docker